wxsd-sales/video-for-wxcc/README.md

 # Interaction trigger into WxCC
 This document provides instructions to trigger a customer interaction with Webex Contact Center (WxCC).
-We will be using a Live Chat Inbound Flow for this.

 ## Overview
 Webex Contact Center (WxCC) offers a comprehensive set of integration capabilities.
+Reading this document you will learn how to set WxCC Entry Points and Queues, Webex Engage and Connect Assets, and the neeed Live Chat Inbound Webex Connect Flow to trigger the interaction.

 ## Prerequisites & Dependencies
 - Webex Connect services must be up and running, you can visit this [link](https://help.webex.com/en-us/article/nee1mb6/Get-started-with-Webex-Contact-Center#Cisco_Task_in_List_GUI.dita_d7731baf-98fb-4a45-8f75-30984a38fa75) to get more details
-- Webex CC Task and Webex CC Engage nodes must be in an Authorized state, you can visit this [link](https://help.webex.com/en-us/article/n954r0k/Set-up-digital-channels-in-Webex-Contact-Center) to get more details
+- _Webex CC Task_ and _Webex CC Engage_ nodes must be in an Authorized state, you can visit this [link](https://help.webex.com/en-us/article/n954r0k/Set-up-digital-channels-in-Webex-Contact-Center) to get more details
 - A basic understanding of Live Chat channel asset configuration for Webex Connect is needed

 ## Setup